-There was something different about this young man, though.
+There was something different about this young man, the Brazilian Ronaldo, though.
 As scoring eleven of twelve goals in a game would suggest, such was this prodigious young talent.
 Everyone had heard about the young South-American striker with unwavering composure in front of goal.
 Everybody wanted a piece of him from a young age, and at age thirteen, two agents signed him up.

 One of these two gentlemen, Reinaldo Pitta, said how almost instantaneously, they could see that ‘he could be something different than most other players’.
 Think for a second; this is a thirteen-year-old boy.
 As a thirteen-year-old, I could be found in a classroom listening to my maths teacher, Mr Smith, babble about algebra.
 Here was this young man, impressing grown men with alien-like skills, attracting interest to get signed up on a path to professional football at the highest level.

 In a completely unconventional way to the modern player, this was just the beginning of the rise to the pinnacle.
 This was the start of what we know today to be the greatest football player to grace the sport.

 RONALDO NAZaRIO, Cruzeiro’s Child Prodigy

 Ahh, Cruzeiro.
 The beginning of his professional career.
 Where do we start?
 Allow me to begin on his famed journey.
 The great Jairzinho was the first to spot his extra-terrestrial talent in professional football, recommending him as the man to sign for his former club, Cruzeiro.
 They obliged, and what followed over the next two seasons was marvellous.